 Low cost of Living

-Coupled with all the money you have after tax, the cost of living in Korea isn’t too bad.
+Coupled with all the money you have after tax, the cost of living in Korea is pretty reasonable.
 Like all countries, it is much more expensive in Seoul (because it’s the capital).
 However, you will comfortably have enough money to go out for dinner (Korean restaurants are very cheap), take taxis when you need them, and spend weekends away.
 In my experience, I would generally go out for dinner and drinks several times a week, then go away every other weekend.
 Unfortunately, groceries in South Korea are not cheap.
 If you like to drink alcohol, beer is typically around £1.50-£2.50 a pint, but you can get Korean drinks for very small amounts of money.
 These include makgeolli, soju, and fruit wines amongst others.

 Large Foreign Teacher Community

 There is a huge community of foreign teachers in Korea, primarily from the UK, US, and Ireland.
 There are also many teachers from South Africa, New Zealand, Australia, and Canada.
 If you ever feel a bit far from home, it is easy to find people who grew up in similar places to you.
 In my city (Daegu), I knew without fail, that if I walked into one of the five bars that foreigners frequented, I was guaranteed to find someone or a great many people that I knew.
 Within Korea, there are also a lot of foreigner sub communities such as vegan and eco-warrier groups.
 The national sports leagues are also a lot of fun, primarily football and softball although smaller leagues (Irish sports and ruby) are also catered for.
+During my second stint in Korea, on Jeju, I became involved in volleyball, ultimate frisbee, hiking, cycling, and football.
+There were plenty of foreign teachers on the island and the social aspect of my life was incredible.

 24 Hour Shops Everywhere